kongware/ftor/README.md

 #### First Order

-Parametric polymorphic functions accept values of any type, as they only work with their non-polymorphic properties:
+Parametric polymorphic functions accept values of any type:

 ```Javascript
 const id = Fun("(id :: a -> a)", x => x);